gcc-mirror/gcc/gcc/ada/doc/gnat_rm/security_hardening_features.rst

 GNAT can generate code to zero-out stack frames used by subprograms.

-It can be activated with the :samp:`Machine_Attribute` pragma, on specific subprograms and variables.
+It can be activated with the :samp:`Machine_Attribute` pragma, on specific subprograms and variables, or their types.
+(This attribute always applies to a type, even when it is associated with a subprogram or a variable.)

 .. code-block:: ada

      function Foo returns Integer;
      pragma Machine_Attribute (Foo, "strub");
      --  Foo and its callers are modified so as to scrub the stack --  space used by Foo after it returns.
+Shorthand for:
+     --  pragma Machine_Attribute (Foo, "strub", "at-calls");

      procedure Bar;
      pragma Machine_Attribute (Bar, "strub", "internal");